Hollywood in the Age of Coronavirus: A Conversation with Colleen Bell

 Film and television play a critical role in shaping America's soft power abroad.
 The COVID-19 crisis has brought Hollywood to a standstill as productions are put on hold.
 What does a post-pandemic future look like for Hollywood, and what are the implications for America's soft power?

-Join us for a conversation with Colleen Bell, Executive Director of the California Film Commission and former U.S. Ambassador to Hungary, to learn more about the core trends impacting Hollywood and the role of popular entertainment in public diplomacy.
-This event will be moderated by CPD Advisory Board Member Goli Ameri.
+On June 10th CPD convened a conversation with Colleen Bell, Executive Director of the California Film Commission and former U.S. Ambassador to Hungary, and CPD Advisory Board member Goli Ameri, to learn more about the core trends impacting Hollywood and the role of popular entertainment in public diplomacy.

 RSVP is required for CPD online events.
 Register here.